-For better perception, let’s analyze another negative keywords example.
+For better perception, let’s analyze the example of another negative keyword.
 If you indicate “kids corduroy jacket” as a negative phrase, the following phrases will and will not show:

 Using an exact match, you tell Amazon that the search query has to match your keyword exactly.

-Let’s overview another negative keywords example.
-For instance, if “kids corduroy jacket” is your negative exact phrase, then phrases with spelling mistakes, like “kids cordiroy jacket”, won’t be appearing in search results.
+Let’s overview the example of another negative keyword.
+For instance, if “kids corduroy jacket” is your negative exact phrase, then phrases with spelling mistakes, like “kids corduroy jacket,” won’t appear in search results.

-Now that you know what negative keywords are, let’s talk about their benefits.
-Negative keywords can be used to limit your targeting to ensure your ads only show up for relevant searches.
+Now that you know what negative keywords are let’s talk about their benefits.
+You can use negative keywords to limit your targeting to ensure your ads only show up for relevant searches.
 This way, in addition to improving the relevancy of your campaigns, negative keywords can help boost the performance of your ads by reducing the overall cost of your campaigns.

 Using negative keywords on Amazon also helps: